Solvosoft/django-gentelella-widgets/docs/source/notifications.rst

 How it works ??

-The custom command createdemo, create in the sidebar two buttons to create notifications the second button can sent emails.
+The custom command 'createdemo' create in the sidebar two buttons to create notifications the second button can send emails.

 .. code:: python